 Gyrax looks like he wants to say something.
 But then he closes his mouth and shakes his head.
 “Ren is right.
 There might be more to him than meets the eye, but now is not the time to explore it.”

 “Makes sense.”
 I turn to Nyanti.
 “So how about them entities?”

 “It’s not that easy,” Nyanti says.
 “Arenia D’Sae will demand a tribute.”

 “Joy,” Lucky grumbles.
 “This gets better and better.”

 “What kind of payment?”
 Gyrax asks.

-“What about us?”
-Lucky snaps.
+Lucky’s voice rises with alarm.
 “Elier and I are both injured—are you going to leave us here while you head for the spring?”

-“I was just getting to that.”

 Nyanti looks him in the eye.
 “We could leave you here, yes.
 If fortune favors you, the Iguar will pass you by.”